jundalisay/spblist/content/en/research/mohammad/quran/sura-012a.md

 We thus established Joseph in the land, to teach him the interpretation of events.

-Allah has control over His affairs, but most people do not know.
+Enki has control over His affairs, but most people do not know.

 22. When he reached his maturity, We gave him wisdom and knowledge.
 We thus reward the righteous.

 23. The governor's wife tried to seduce him in the house that he was living in.
 She shut the doors and said: “I am yours.”

-He said, “Allah forbid!
+He said, “Enki forbid!
 He is my Lord.
 He has given me a good home.
 Sinners never succeed.”

 24. She wanted him and he wanted her.
 But he saw the proof of his Lord.
 That was how We diverted evil and indecency away from him.
 He was one of Our loyal servants.